tinify/third-party-integrations/c-sharp-wrapper.md

 url: "https://github.com/nagilum/tinify"
 ---

-C# wrapper for the Tinify (TinyPNG) API.
+C# wrapper for the Tinify API.
 You can also pass along credentials and info to upload the compressed file directly to Amazon S3.